sawantanuja/Business-Insights/README.md

 ## Tools and Skills Used:
 💾 SQL
 📊 Power BI Desktop
 📈 Excel
 💡 DAX Language
 📑 Project Charter document

-🏢 Business Terms I Learned:
+## Business Terms I Learned:
+• Gross Price
+• Pre-Invoice Deduction
-💵 Gross Price, Pre-Invoice Deduction, Net Invoice Sales 📉 Post-Invoice Deductions, Net Sales, Gross Margin
+• Net Invoice Sales
+• Post-Invoice Deductions
+• Net Sales
+• Gross Margin
+• Net Profit
-📊 Net Profit, COGS (Cost of Goods Sold)
+• COGS (Cost of Goods Sold)
+• YTD (Year-to-Date)
-📆 YTD (Year-to-Date) and YTG (Year-to-Go)
+• YTG (Year-to-Go)

 ## Companys Background

 AltiQ hardware is a company which has grown vastly in the recent years, and opened business all over the globe.
 It is a company which sells, computer and computer accessories through three mediums/channel

 🔸 Retailers
 🔸 Direct
 🔸 Distributors

 Recently the company has faced a unforeseen loss by opening store in America based on the surveys, intuition and some excel analysis and also the company’s competitors has handful of analytics team to perform analysis and make data driven decision.
 So, the AltiQ hardware has no other option other than building their analytics team for data driven insights and decisions in the future to survive better in the industry.